shiningflash/Software-Engineering/README.md

 ### [Composite Pattern](https://github.com/shiningflash/Software-Engineering/tree/master/Design%20Pattern/CompositePattern)

 Composite pattern is a `structural design pattern` that lets you compose objects into tree structure and then work with this structure as if they were individual objects.
-It bascically describes groups of objects that can be treated as the same way as a single instance of the same object type.
+It basically describes groups of objects that can be treated as the same way as a single instance of the same object type.

 ### [Proxy Pattern](https://github.com/shiningflash/Software-Engineering/tree/master/Design%20Pattern/ProxyPattern)